ybivanov/QA-and-Automation-101/lesson05/README.md

 Remember:
 * CI is a shared effort between developers and QA
 * In Agile environment it can be cheaper to revert instead of exhaustive testing
-* DevOps relias heavily on CI and automated testing
+* DevOps relies heavily on CI and automated testing

 ## Introduction to Travis-CI